winstxnhdw/C2/README.md

 # COMMAND & CONTROL

 **COMMAND & CONTROL** is a single-player puzzle-simulation game for the [Singapore Army Open House 2022](https://www.mindef.gov.sg/web/portal/mindef/news-and-events/latest-releases/article-detail/2022/May/06may22_fs).
 The game intends to educate players on the importance of cyber and password security.
+Player scores are tracked in [C2-leaderboard](https://github.com/winstxnhdw/C2-leaderboard).

 ## Requirements